angular/flex-layout/README.md

 #### Summary

 Angular Material's Layout features were originally purposed as syntactic CSS sugar to allow developers to easily and intuitively create responsive and adaptive layouts.
-The public api is a simply list of HTML attributes that can be use on HTML containers and elements:
+The public **Layout API** is a simply list of HTML attributes that can be use on HTML containers and elements:

 <br/>